HareemFatima5/DSA-Assignment-1/README.md

 - Efficiently managing memory when processes are completed and nodes are removed from the circular linked list.
 - Ensuring the proper traversal of the circular linked list without falling into infinite loops or skipping nodes.
+- Ensuring that their remaining times are accurately tracked upon restart.

 # Flexible CPU Scheduling using Cicrular Linked List